 System Glitch Leads to Backlog of 300,000 Covid Tests in California

 SACRAMENTO, Calif.
-(CN) — Acknowledging the state’s overburdened reporting system failed county health departments for weeks, California officials on Friday said despite a backlog of 300,000 coronavirus tests they remain confident in the state’s broader data and that the glitch can be quickly fixed.
+(CN) — Acknowledging the state’s overburdened reporting system failed county health departments for weeks, California officials on Friday said despite a backlog of as many as 350,000 coronavirus tests they remain confident in the state’s broader data and that the glitch can be quickly fixed.

 “Our data system failed and that failure led to inaccurate case numbers and case positivity rates,” said California Health and Human Services chief Mark Ghaly.